rameshpilli/MCP-Server/docs/setup_and_configuration.md

-# MCP LLM Service Setup and Configuration Guide
+# Setup and Configuration Guide

-## Overview

-The MCP (Model Control Platform) LLM Service is a flexible and enterprise-ready system for managing and monitoring multiple LLM models in a corporate environment.
+The MCP (Model Context Protocol) LLM Service is a flexible and enterprise-ready system for managing and monitoring multiple LLM models in a corporate environment.
 This guide covers setup, configuration, and best practices.

 ## Quick Start